 New Zealand is awesome, right?

 New Zealand is also expensive.
+BUT like everything, there are work arounds.

 People are always telling me they’d come to New Zealand ASAP if the country wasn’t so expensive.
 They’re right, New Zealand is expensive, especially with so many once in a lifetime experiences available.